 Removing Cigarette Smoke Odor: Easy Ways to Get Rid of Cigarette Smoke Smells

 Dealing with stale cigarette smoke smells is terrible, especially if you are a non-smoker.
 Smoky odors produced by cigarettes and other smoking materials can cause headaches and even make you feel sick.
 For those with asthma, allergies, or chronic lung diseases, cigarette smoke can increase your symptoms or cause sudden attacks.
-In some instances, you can remove cigarette smoke odor on your own, but in extremely severe cases you will need the help of a smoke restoration professional.
+In some instances, you can remove cigarette smoke odor on your own, but in extremely severe cases you will need the help of a smoke damage restoration professional.

 One of the most effective ways to reduce cigarette smoke odors is to open up your home.
 Open as many windows and doors as possible to increase air movement and create a strong cross breeze.
 By increasing airflow, you prevent cigarette smoke from lingering in your home.
 Simple air movement will clear out smells from cigarette smoke after a party or event in just a few hours.